 - ½ cup confectioners’ sugar, or to taste

 - 2 quarts chocolate mint ice cream, or your choice

 - 2 tablespoons semisweet chocolate shavings or grated chocolate

 - Fresh mint leaves

 - Place the cake mix, eggs, sour cream, oil, and water in a large mixing bowl, and blend on low speed for 30 seconds.
-Increase the mixer speed to medium and blend until smooth, 1½ to 2 minutes more.
+Increase the mixer speed to medium and blend until smooth, 1 minute more.
 Divide the batter evenly between the two pans, and place the pans side by side in the oven.

-- Bake the cakes until the tops spring back when lightly pressed with a finger, about 30 minutes.
+- Bake the cakes until the tops spring back when lightly pressed with a finger, about 25 to 30 minutes.
 Let the cakes cool on wire racks in the pan for 15 minutes.